The World’s First Hour-angle wristwatch

 The dangers of early aviation cannot be overstated, out of seventy-eight attempted transatlantic flights up until 1944, just eleven were successful, with thirty-nine ending in complete catastrophe and the other flights considered failures without the loss of lives.
 Heinmuller’s unrivaled commitment to aviation and horology earned him the nickname Aero One.

-He was involved in planning, development of specialist instruments, and detailed record keeping and gained recognition for the majority of history’s greatest aviation achievements – enshrining them into the record books forever.
+He was involved in planning, development of specialist instruments, detailed record keeping and gained recognition for the majority of history’s greatest aviation achievements – enshrining them into the record books forever.
 He went on to become vice (1921), and later president of the new Longines-Wittnauer Co entity in 1936.

 Already familiar with the intricacies of watch construction, Heinmuller ‘developed a complete line of navigation timing equipment, including aviation dash-board clocks, turn and bank indicators, altimeters, speed indicators, and compasses in cooperation with outstanding scientists of the day.’[2]
 He participated in innumerable test flights where these specialist timing pieces and instruments were put through their paces benefitting air navigation and helping to shape its future.